Turnkey LoRa solution running 10 years on batteries

 Temperature and humidity sensor (optional)

-The optional sensor requires very little current (< 1 µA) in idle mode and allows a regular precise measurement of temperature and humidity.
+The optional sensor draws very little current (< 1 µA) in idle mode and allows a regular precise measurement of temperature and humidity.
 In order to use the sensor as flexibly as possible according to the requirements, it can be plugged onto the debugger pin header (included in shipping, must be soldered onto the board).
 Alternatively, the sensor can also be positioned externally with a cable.
 The software for reading out the sensor is integrated in the RadioShuttle software.
 Just connect it and you’re done!

 OLED display (optional)